-As described in Note 1 to these Interim Consolidated Financial Statements, as of June 30, 2017, CSAV has a 22.58% interest in and is the largest shareholder of Hapag-Lloyd AG (HLAG), which is headquartered in Hamburg, Germany.
+As described in Note 1 to these Interim Consolidated Financial Statements, as of September 30, 2017, CSAV has a 22.58% interest in and is the largest shareholder of Hapag-Lloyd AG (HLAG), which is headquartered in Hamburg, Germany.
 In addition, with respect to its investment in HLAG, the Company is party to a joint control agreement with two other major shareholders of this German company: the City of Hamburg, through its holding company HGV Hamburger Gesellschaft für Vermögens- und Beteiligungsmanagement mbH (HGV), which holds 14.85% of the share capital; and German businessman Klaus Michael Kühne, through Kühne Maritime GmbH (KM), who owns 17.15%; together, they hold approximately 54.58% of HLAG.
 By virtue of the above, based on CSAV's shareholding in HLAG and the existence and characteristics of the aforementioned joint control agreement, in accordance with IFRS 11, CSAV's investment in HLAG has been defined as a joint venture that must be accounted for using the equity method in accordance with IAS 28.
 This definition has remained unchanged since the date on which CSAV acquired its original interest in HLAG during the business combination of its container shipping business and HLAG in 2014.

-CSAV also has a small investment in the German company Hamburg Container Lines Holding GmbH & Co.
-KG, which it controls jointly with the two partners mentioned above.
-That investment is presented as a joint venture.
+CSAV had a minor investment in the German company Hamburg Container Lines Holding GmbH & Co.
+KG, which it controlled jointly with the two partners mentioned above.
+That investment was presented as a joint venture.
+The Company worked in coordination with its partners to sell that company in August 2017 since it had reported practically no profit up to that point.

-Movements in investments in associates and joint ventures as of June 30, 2017, are detailed as follows:
+Movements in investments in associates and joint ventures as of September 30, 2017, are detailed as follows: